Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

 >- What is the difference?
 >- When do we use a library instead of simply object files?
 >- Understand what **ar** is really doing by looking to its definition under http://en.wikipedia.org

-- 💡 If your program (that includes the library) doesn't work, it might be that you did a mistake in your library.
+>- 💡 Hint: If your program (that includes the library) doesn't work, it might be that you did a mistake in your library.